Tai Solarin University of Education: Campus and hostels

 The university has halls and auditoriums such as the Otunba Gbenga Daniel Auditorium, University (e-learning) Block, Alex O. Onabanjo Complex, CEPEP building, the Science Complex, and the Lecture Theatre.
 It also has halls of residence (hostels) for students.
-Students also reside in hostels built by the residents of the local communities, such as Ijagun, Ijele, Imaweje, Ososa and Ijebu Ode.
-Mosun Filani and Tobi Oyinlola are notable alumni of the university.
+Students also reside in hostels built by the residents of the local communities.

 Occupy TASUED

 A new government came to power in Ogun State in 2011 led by Senator Ibikunle Amosun and attempted to scrap TASUED.
 Students of the institution rose against the decision and formed the #OccupyTASUED campaign.

 On February 14, 2012, on one of their trips to the state house in Oke-Mosan, Abeokuta, the bus conveying TASUED supporters got its tyre punctured and rolled over twice.
 The accident inflicted injuries on many and eventually caused the death of Olatunji Fashina aka Humble TeeJay.
 Layemi, Azeez Agboola (Olofin), Ishola Adebayo Crown, Owoblow, Tola Ben, and a few others were also on the bus that was involved in the accident.

 Today, Tunji Fashina is being honoured as a hero of the successful struggle because he paid a huge price with his life.
 The Students Union Government (SUG) building was named after him.